If you’ve ever been hit on your head and “seen stars,” those lights weren’t in your imagination.

-There are two main causes of seeing stars in your vision.
+There are several causes of seeing stars in your vision.
 One is the result of a blow to your head.
 This type of injury can scatter nerve signals in your brain and affect your vision temporarily.

-In some cases, pregnant women may experience an increased number of floaters, likely due to high blood pressure or elevated glucose levels.
-Floaters are tiny cloudy spots that seem to drift in and out of your field of vision.
+In some cases, pregnant women may experience an increased number of floaters, possibly due to high blood pressure or elevated glucose levels.
+Floaters are tiny, cloudy spots that seem to drift in and out of your field of vision.
 They’re actually little clumps of vitreous gel floating inside your eye.
-Rarely, they can be caused by other conditions, including:
+Sometimes they can be caused by other conditions, including:

 - poorly controlled blood pressure

 - blood clots in the retinal blood vessels, which are blood vessels that carry blood to your retina

 - viral infections in your eye

 Your brain is made up of four main sections, or lobes.
 The occipital lobe is in the back of your brain.
 It’s responsible for interpreting the nerve signals from your eye.